 If you must reheat rice pudding then you can store this recipe in an airtight container for up to one day in the refrigerator and reheat in the microwave or saucepan on the stovetop until heated all the way through.

-Tools used to make rice pudding with cooked rice:
+Tools used to make rice pudding:

 How to make rice pudding from scratch